Andro999b/torrent-player/README.md

 # Torrent player

-Pear play that able to search on popular russian torrent trackers download and play Movies / TV show / Cartoons / Anime.
+Pear player that able to search on popular russian torrent trackers download and play Movies / TV show / Cartoons / Anime.
 In addional to this it able to cast video using dlna protocol or serve as dlna media server.
-It also support remote controle from mobile or a browser and automaticaly transcode video stream using ffmpeg.
+It also support remote controle from mobile or browser and automaticaly transcode video stream using ffmpeg.
 Can be runned as web server or desktop application(electron version)

+# Download

+Checkout [Release](https://github.com/Andro999b/torrent-player/releases) for prebuilded binaries

-# How to run
+# Build and run

 install dependencies
 ```